oriolarques/GEGVICshine/README.md

 *This section details how to use the `GEGVICshine` app.
 The same information can be located in the tab Getting started within the app.*

-With `GEGVICshine`, the user is guided through the different steps necessary to perform all the analyses.
+Within `GEGVICshine`, the user is guided through the different steps necessary to perform all the analyses.
 This includes the uploading of the input files and all the tuning parameters that can be modified to personalise the outputs.
 This vignette explores all the options present